What has tax got to do with it?

 Our guidance is about income-based or income-contingent loans, which were first introduced in the autumn of 1998 and are repaid via the tax system.

 We do not look at the 'mortgage-style loans' in place up to autumn 1998, because the repayments for those work differently.
 If you think yours is a mortgage-style loan, take a look at the Student Loans Company's repayment website.

 There are two main types of income-contingent loans, which are referred to as 'Plan 1' and 'Plan 2' loans.
-Which one you have depends on when you took out the loan and which part of the UK you studied in – England, Northern Ireland, Scotland or Wales.
+Which one you have depends on what type of course you are on, when you took out the loan and which part of the UK you studied in – England, Northern Ireland, Scotland or Wales.
 It is possible to have more than one type of loan if you have been on more than one course and one started before 1 September 2012 and one afterwards.
-The Student Loans Company website has a tool to help you determine which type of loan you have.
+You should contact the Student Loans Company (SLC) if you are unsure which type of loan you have.

-From April 2019 repayments will start for postgraduate loans.
-The way repayments are calculated for postgraduate loans is different to repayments for Plan 1 and Plan 2 loans and we explain more about this further in this section.
+Since April 2019 repayments started for postgraduate loans for English and Welsh students.
+The way repayments are calculated for these postgraduate loans is different to repayments for Plan 1 and Plan 2 loans and we explain more about this further in this section.

 Both Plan 1 and Plan 2 loans are repaid via the tax system, and repayments on Plan 2 loans started to be collected from April 2016.
 Repayments of student loans are not deductible expenses for tax purposes.